 About this Policy

-Please note that we cannot and do not assume any responsibility for the privacy or security practices of any other web sites which you may be able to access through our site, or for our customers’ level of compliance with our code.
+Please note that we cannot and do not assume any responsibility for the privacy or security practices of any other web sites which you may be able to access through our site, or for our customers’ level of compliance with data and privacy protection codes.

 Collection of your Personal Information

 EmploymentLawMatters.com collects different information about you at different times.
 There are 4 broad categories of information that we collect from you:

 1. Information we require to supply our services.